When it’s too cold for gloves (generally around 10 degrees Fahrenheit), a good pair of mittens is crucial to enjoying wintertime activity.

 - Condition leather.
 Leather can be a great waterproof material, but it needs proper care and attention.
 First, rub down the mitten with a damp cloth to remove any grit.
 Next, massage a leather wax like Sno-Seal into the leather.
 Allow to air dry at room temperature overnight.
 Use a soft cloth to remove any extra wax and get ready to enjoy your supple, waterproof mittens.

 Have a favorite mitt we missed?
-Tell us in the comments for future updates to this article.
+Let us know in the comments below for future updates to this article.